 - Approximately 5–10% of breast cancers are due to a strong family history or a known genetic mutation.

-- Although generally thought of as a disease affecting women, it is estimated that 150 men were diagnosed with breast cancer in 2016.
+- Although generally thought of as a disease affecting women, it is estimated that 144 men will be diagnosed with breast cancer in 2017.

 Breast cancer survival